achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

-Here the `present` function from the `model` is processing the actions proposals and updating the models data accordingly:
+Here the `present` function from the `model` is processing the actions proposal's and updating the models data accordingly: